Boluwatife-bolexy/alx-pre_course/0x01-git/README.md

-i love my first code, it is cool
+i love my first code, it is cool , all thanks to Alx